-Let's take a closer look at these steps.
+Let's take a closer look.

-In many states, the plaintiff’s lawyer must submit what is called an Offer of Proof or a Certificate of Merit when (or soon after) filing the lawsuit, and before any pretrial investigation occurs.
+In many states, the plaintiff’s lawyer must submit what is called an "offer of proof" or a "certificate of merit" when (or soon after) filing the lawsuit, and before any pretrial investigation occurs.